GoOsTT/ARTIC_REST_API/README.md

 - implement proper proper interceptors and middleware
 - hash the password
 - use transactions and 3-4 states for the purchase endpoint
+- add cascading and unique constraints to the tables